fifolio/Glori/README.md

   </li>
   <li>
     <a href="https://chat.openai.com/">ChatGPT</a>:
     ChatGPT, powered by OpenAI, is an advanced AI language model used for generating human-like text.
-I used ChatGPT for generating content, assisting with documentation, and providing conversational AI features within the project.
+I used ChatGPT for generating content, assisting with documentation, and providing assistance with solving bugs/errors within the project.
   </li>
 </ul>